marcvanh/reviiv.me/_pages/howitworks.md

 **Download ReViiV for Free Now!**

-Experience rapid relief and effective management of your Long COVID symptoms with ReViiV, available globally on all iOS & Android devices.
+Experience rapid relief and effective management of your Long COVID symptoms with ReViiV, available globally on all <a href="https://apps.apple.com/us/app/reviiv/id1557588292" target="_blank">iOS</a> & <a href="https://play.google.com/store/apps/details?id=com.martysoft.breather" target="_blank">Android</a> devices.
 Take control of your Long COVID recovery – Download ReViiV for free now!